RIghts and Responsibilities

 California University works to achieve its mission of Building Character and Careers by fostering an environment that encourages learning, both in and out of the classroom.
 The adoption of the Core Values of Civility, Integrity, and Responsibility is an effort to achieve an educationally-supportive environment by your voluntary commitment to live by these values.
-In addition to the Core Values, the University has adopted a bill of Rights and Responsibilities for members of the university community that describes the commitments we should make with each other as members of the University Community and the Victim's Bill of Rights afforded to sexual assault victims.
+In addition to the Core Values, the University has adopted a bill of Rights and Responsibilities for members of the university community that describes the commitments we make with each other as members of the University Community and the Victim's Bill of Rights afforded to sexual assault, dating/domesticviolence and stalking victims.

 Rights and Responsibilities